 Part of training includes creating opportunities for your team members to grow and learn in all aspects of their professional development and feel empowered to own their careers.
 What employees need from their managers and leaders is the support and resources to grow.
 That could look like sponsorship

 , or collaborating on a project with another team.

 Inkling Insight: Creating a blend of horizontal (increased knowledge and skills) and vertical (increased thinking capabilities) leadership skills is also important to align your leaders and employees with the organisational strategy and objectives.
 Offer classes, workshops, or other formal learning opportunities on a regular basis that use a blended learning approach.

 Ready to cultivate a learning culture in your organisation?

 Building a learning culture is essential for organisations seeking to attract and retain top talent, build high-performing teams, enhance employee engagement and prepare for the Future of Work.
 Get in touch with Inkling Group

-to learn more about our capability development programs
+to learn more about our solutions

 and how we can support you to cultivate a learning culture within your organisation.